AloisSeckar/nuxt-neon/README.md

 Existing options:

-- `sslMode` - allows setting [secure connection mode](https://neon.tech/docs/connect/connect-securely) when constructing the DB connection string by adding `sslmode` parameter to URL.
+- `neonSSLMode` - allows setting [secure connection mode](https://neon.tech/docs/connect/connect-securely) when constructing the DB connection string by adding `sslmode` parameter to URL.
 Values can be:
   - `require` (default)
   - `verify-ca`
   - `verify-full`
   - `none` (sslmode is **not** inclued in the connection string)
-- `rawWarning` - display warning message when using `raw()` SQL wrapper
+- `neonRawWarning` - display warning message when using `raw()` SQL wrapper
   - `true` (default)
   - `false`